jeniyat/Deepgram-Order-Assistant/Readme.md

-# Deepgram Voice-Activated Order Assistant
+# Deepgram Voice-Activated Order Assistant Demo

-A voice-enabled conversational assistant designed to help inventory managers manage and query orders across multiple store locations.
-This project combines Deepgram’s speech-to-text technology with OpenAI’s GPT-4 models to provide real-time, natural language responses about order statuses, delivery timelines, items, shipping addresses, and vendor information.
+A voice-enabled conversational assistant for inventory managers to query order status, delivery schedules, items, shipping addresses, and vendor information across multiple store locations.
+This demo showcases integration of Deepgram’s real-time speech-to-text API with OpenAI’s GPT-4 for natural language understanding, providing a seamless voice interface accessible via both a terminal app and a Streamlit web app.

 ## Table of Contents